Calibrated Uncertainty for Molecular Property Prediction using Ensembles of Message Passing Neural Networks: Experiments and results

-Learning curves for this experiment are presented in Figure~\ref{fig:learning_curve} showing test set metrics as a function of the amount of training data when predicting $U_0$ on QM9.
-As expected, the error metrics decrease with more training data.
-Interestingly, good calibration in terms of the ENCE was obtained with relatively small training datasets and does not vary significantly when adding more data, while the dispersion of uncertainty estimates measured by the CV clearly increases with the amount of training data, making the uncertainty estimates more input dependent and thus more informative.
+Learning curves for this experiment are presented in figure~\ref{fig:learning_curve} showing test set metrics as a function of the amount of training data when predicting $U_0$ on QM9.
+As expected, the errors decrease with more training data.
+Interestingly, good calibration in terms of the ENCE was obtained with relatively small training datasets and the ENCE does not vary significantly when adding more data, while the sharpness of uncertainty estimates measured by the CV clearly increases with the amount of training data, making the uncertainty estimates more input dependent and thus more informative.